 The monetary value of an award, with the exception of some prizes, is applied directly to total assessed tuition and fees when registration is completed in the fall.
 (Some large awards are paid in two installments, one half in the fall and the balance when classes resume in January.)

-You can view your account summary in the Tuition & Fees channel in PAWS to see if an award has been applied to your student account.
+You can view your account summary when you select View and Pay my Tuition and Fees in the Tuition & Fees channel in PAWS to see if an award has been applied to your student account.

 In order to receive payment of an award the recipient must: